deconf/Analytics-Insights/readme.txt

 * Enhancements:
 	* improvements on exponential backoff system
 	* introduces a new auth method with endpoints
-* Note:
+	* options array updates
-	* will require reauthorization for multisite installs
+	* code cleanup

 = 5.1.2.2 =
 * Bug Fixes: